 The Sterling Visual Art Program follows both the NC State and National Standards for Art Education as well as incorporating Montessori principles in all of our lessons.

 2D and 3D projects are explored in the Middle School classes.
-We will use a variety of media and methods such as paint, charcoal, clay, collage and found objects, in order to offer a broad experience for each student.
+We will use a variety of media and methods such as paint, printmaking, charcoal, clay, collage and found objects, in order to offer a broad experience for each student.
 We will view, discuss and be inspired by the works of Master Artists both past and contemporary, from many different disciplines, regions and cultures.
 We will explore our visual language, learn techniques and master tools, all while beginning to understand how visual art reflects and influences our world.
 Students will learn about jobs and careers associated with visual Art, and how Artists, architects, and designers influence products, packaging and advertising.

 The music program includes weekly exciting general music classes for K-6 students here at Sterling.
 These classes involve developing skills in singing, listening, and playing instruments, as well as learning about composers, instrument history, and genres of music.